 - helps with the expulsion of intestinal gas

-- Digestive and intestinal problems (bloating and intestinal gas): pour 3 drops of EO on a compress dampened with warm water and apply on the abdomen or mix 2 drops of starred aniseed EO with 20 drops of VO.
+- Digestive and intestinal problems (bloating and intestinal gas): pour 3 drops of EO on a compress dampened with warm water.
+Then apply on the abdomen or mix 2 drops of starred aniseed EO with 20 drops of VO.
 Gently massage the lower abdomen twice a day if experiencing intestinal spasms.

 - Rheumatisms: dilute 2 drops in 20 ml of VO.
-Massage the painful area(s).
-Repeat 3 to 4 times a day depending on the severity of the pain
+Then, massage the painful area(s).
+In addition to this, repeat 3 to 4 times a day depending on the severity of the pain

 - Respiratory infections: pour 2 drops in a bowl of warm water.
-Cover your head with a towel and bend over the bowl.
-Breath in as much vapour as possible during 5 to 10 minutes.
-Repeat 2 or 3 times a day for 5 days.
+First, cover your head with a towel and bend over the bowl.
+Then, breath in as much vapour as possible during 5 to 10 minutes.
+Finally, repeat 2 or 3 times a day for 5 days.
 You could also pour a few drops on a handkerchief and breathe it in regularly while avoiding contact with the skin.

 The information provided could not be considered as medical information nor engage Pacific Scents responsibility as to your usage of essential oils for yourself or anyone else.
 Therefore, we strongly invite you to compare the information with that of authoritative experts and the opinion of health professionals